Iman (model): Modeling

-While she was at university, Iman Mohamed was discovered by American photographer Peter Beard, and moved to the United States to begin a modeling career.
+While she was at university, Iman Mohamed was discovered by American photographer Peter Beard and moved to the United States to begin a modeling career.
 Her first modeling assignment was for Vogue a year later in 1976.
 She soon appeared on the cover of some of the world's most prestigious magazines, establishing herself as a supermodel.
+In 1977, she starred in the first Black woman-centered Revlon campaign for the brand's Polished Ambers collection alongside Tamara Dobson, Jerri Haywood, Peggy Dillard, and Coco Mitchell.

 With her long neck, slender figure, fine features, and copper-toned skin, Iman Mohamed was an instant success in the fashion world, though she herself insists that her looks are merely typically Somali.
 She became a muse to many prominent designers, including Halston, Gianni Versace, Calvin Klein, Issey Miyake and Donna Karan.
 She was a favourite of Yves Saint-Laurent, who once described her as his "dream woman".
 Iman has worked with photographers including Helmut Newton, Richard Avedon, Irving Penn, and Annie Leibovitz.

 Iman Mohamed credits the nurturing she received from various designers with having given her the confidence to succeed in an era when individuality was valued and model-muses were often an integral part of the creative process.
-She is represented by TESS Management in London.
+She was represented by TESS Management in London.

+Music video

+In 1992, Iman appeared in a Michael Jackson short film and music video Remember the Time, directed by John Singleton.
+She portrayed the Queen of Ancient Egypt opposite Eddie Murphy as the Pharaoh.
+The production, noted for its cinematic scale and Ancient Egyptian setting, remains one of Iman's most recognizable appearances outside her modeling and acting career.